 In rape cases, the sole testimony of the victim is enough to prove the conviction of the accused, only if the proof is strong enough to prove the allegations against the accused.
-Bombay High Court bench gave the judgment stating the above-cited reasons in the case of Suraj vs. State of Maharashtra [Criminal Appeal no. 115 of 2020].
-Single HC bench was of Hon’ble Justice Pushpa D. Ganediwala.
+Bombay High Court bench by Justice Pushpa D. Ganediwala gave the judgment stating the above-cited reasons in the case of Suraj vs. State of Maharashtra [Criminal Appeal no. 115 of 2020.

 In the medical examination of the girl, it was found out that she was habitual to sexual intercourse and there were no signs of physical harm on her body because of the forceful intercourse.
 However, the prosecutrix’s counsel argued that she had no reason to make false allegations against the accused and whatever she told was true and the sole testimony of the prosecutrix is worthy of reliance.

-HC contended that if it had been a case of forcible intercourse, there would have been a scuffle between the parties.
+High Court contended that if it had been a case of forcible intercourse, there would have been a scuffle between the parties.
 In the medical report, no injuries of a scuffle could be seen.
-The defense of consensual physical relations appeared probable.
+The defence of consensual physical relations appeared probable.

 While giving the judgment, the HC bench stated that “stricter the sentence, stricter the proof is required.
 No doubt, sole testimony of the prosecutrix in rape cases is sufficient to fix the criminal liability against the appellant, however, in the instant case, considering the sub-standard quality of testimony of the prosecutrix, it would be a grave injustice to send the appellant behind the bar for 10 years”.